Beat the Covid Blues! Join us on the trails this winter!

-WLCCSC is piloting a ski school program which will provide children in grades K-7 ski lessons at Bull Mountain this season.
-There is excitement amongst our grade seven Outdoor Education Students and the Home School Students who approached the Club last year and agreed to jump start the program.
-The pilot program will cover approximately 100 students and will consist of 3 lessons per class to ensure students will develop lasting technical skills.
+The WLCCSC ski school program, which provides children in grades K-7 ski lessons at Bull Mountain, is set to proceed again this season.
+The program will consist of up to 3 lessons per class to ensure students develop lasting technical skills.
 Classes will be broken down into groups of 6-10 students with a coach and an assistant.
-Coaches will be trained under the Cross Country BC training program.
-The program is designed to be inclusive and students of all skills and abilities will be accommodated.
+Coaches and ski equipment will be provided by the WLCCSC.
+In school or home school, make use of our snowshoe environmental trail which can augment curriculum based outdoor programs.
+The Ski School is designed to be inclusive of all skills and abilities.

 Stay tuned to read about our programs progress and be prepared with words of encouragement when you pass us on the trails.